 Any parent knows how much of a mind-bender it can be (a) thinking of new children’s packed lunch ideas and (b) getting children to accept different packed lunch foods.
 You might think you can get away with packing them up some sushi, edamame beans and spicy chickpeas but you’ll most likely find it all comes home again along with a very hungry, grumpy child.

-The problem is we want to give children varied and healthy food but children want to be like all the other children, who will probably be having a ham sandwich, bag of crisps, a sweet bar and carton of juice, with a token handful of grapes, cherry toms or chunks of cucumber.
-[As I was writing this my boy came in and I asked him what he’ll make his children for packed lunch, when he has them. he said “A little ham sandwich, some cucumber, a carton of juice….”
+The problem is we want to give children varied and healthy food for their school packed lunch but children want to be like all the other children, who will probably be having a ham sandwich, bag of crisps, a sweet bar and carton of juice, with a token handful of grapes, cherry toms or chunks of cucumber.
+[As I was writing this my boy came in and I asked him what food he’ll make his children for school packed lunch, when he has them. he said “A little ham sandwich, some cucumber, a carton of juice….”
 And I cried “STOPPPPPP!”
 I rest my case.]

 We need to find a middle ground, somewhere that’s going to keep them well nourished but doesn’t set them in a spotlight as the victim of boho cookery-show-victim parenting.